newrelic-experimental/automated-apdex-thresholds/README.md

 - NR_REGION: US or EU
 - desiredPercentile: 90

-his script is a Node.js script that interacts with New Relic's API to gather performance data and update settings for applications in your New Relic account.
+This script is a Node.js script that interacts with New Relic's API to gather performance data and update settings for applications in your New Relic account.
 Here's a breakdown of what it does:

 Configuration: